 Have you ever been river rafting?
 I really don’t like cold water.
 But there are many different levels of rapids.
 Every Father’s Day we take a river float with Timberline Tours.
 There are about three small rapids.
 No wet suits needed and you possibly could even avoid getting splashed by water if you really wanted to.
 Our guide actually pulled this off, even after acquiescing to the kids demands to go backwards through the rapids.

 Just go hiking.
 Use your own feet to take you somewhere green that you’ve never been before.
 It is refreshing.
 You can go easy and interesting like Rifle Falls, or get your heart beating with a hike up Vail Mountain.
+Or, make reservations to see on of the most beautiful waterfalls in Colorado at Hanging Lake.
 Up to you.

 Insider Tip: Here are our favorite Vail area family hikes.